 Lower blade when vehicle is parked.
+Keep 8' clear of blade drop zone.
 Temperature changes could change hydraulic pressure, causing the blade to drop unexpectedly or damaging hydraulic components.
 Failure to do this can result in serious personal injury.

-Your WESTERN[®] snowplow is designed for rugged, dependable service.
+Your WESTERN® snowplow is designed for rugged, dependable service.
 Though, like the vehicle on which it is mounted, it needs regular care and maintenance.
 Check the following before and frequently during the plowing season:

-- 1. Make sure all fasteners, mounting bolts, and hydraulic connections are tight. - 2.
+- Make sure all fasteners, mounting bolts, and hydraulic connections are tight.
+Pay particular attention to the pivot plate fasteners and to the 1" pivot bolt. - 2.
 Make sure all electrical connections including grounds are clean, tight, free of rust or corrosion, and are coated with dielectric grease. - 3.
 Check all plugs and seals for fluid leaks.
-Repair as necessary. - 4.
-Cutting Edge
+Repair as necessary.

+4. Cutting Edge

 To equalize wear, the cutting edge can be reversed.
-The sport/utility cutting edge is not reversible.
-Replace cutting edge when it is worn to the bottom of blade.
+Replace the cutting edge when it is worn to the bottom of the blade.

-- Raise the blade and place blocking under the A-frame. - Remove the cutting edge and turn end for end. - Reinstall. - 5.
-Trip Spring Adjustment
+- Raise the blade and place blocking under the A-frame. - Remove the cutting edge and turn end for end. - Reinstall.

+5. Trip Spring Adjustment